Dr Beverley Ward

 The report called for training for healthcare professionals to be more aware of the benefit of sharing information with the patient's family or friends, with consent, to help in their recovery.

-A recent review of MDU files over a 10-year period reflected the increasing numbers of people taking their own life, with the number of doctors asking for support after a patient commits suicide more than doubling over this period.
+A recent review of MDU files over a 10-year period reflected the increasing numbers of people taking their own life, with the number of doctors asking for support after a patient dies by suicide more than doubling over this period.

 When a suicide occurs, relatives will often want to know whether it could have been prevented and what steps healthcare professionals took to assess and reduce the risk.
 There will also be an inquest, at which the deceased's doctor may be asked to give evidence.